pyscaffold/pyscaffoldext-travis/README.rst

     pipx inject pyscaffold pyscaffoldext-travis

 Note that, after the installation, ``putup -h`` will show a new option ``--travis``.
-Use this option to indicate when you are trying to create a package with automated tasks running on the `Travis CI`_ platgorm.
+Use this option to indicate when you are want to create a package with automated tasks running on the `Travis CI`_ platgorm.
 For example: